jlulloaa/SlicerSeQ-DCEMRI/README.md

 <img alt="Output maps" src="docs/imgs/screenshot007.png">

 ## Comparison with [Breast DCE-MRI FTV]
-The algorithms used by [SeQ-DCEMRI] are equivalente to those used by the [Breast DCE-MRI FTV] Slicer extension.
-Although we don't provide the option to add *omit regions*, we offer the ability to manually delineate a ROI to more precisely derive the FTV parameters.
+The algorithms used by [SeQ-DCEMRI] are equivalent to those used by the [Breast DCE-MRI FTV] Slicer extension.
+Although we don't provide the option to add *omit regions*, our extension offers the ability to manually delineate an ROI to more precisely derive the FTV parameters.
 Like the [Breast DCE-MRI FTV], the background signal threshold is calculated over the markup box, but the PE, SER and FTV parameters are calculated over the segment mask drawn as ROI (see the [User Guide](#user-guide) for details).

 # Installation and Setup
 The earliest 3D Slicer version compatible with [SeQ-DCEMRI] is 5.6.1.
 It has been tested with versions 5.6.1, 5.6.2 (latest stable release r32448) on MacOS (Sonoma 14.6.1) and Windows 11, and 5.7.0 (preview release r32969) on MacOS (Sonoma 14.6.1).